 While the strapline to the measures referred to the UK high street, the provisions to implement them, which are included in the Corporate Insolvency and Governance Act 2020, are not sector specific and apply to any registered or unregistered company that can be the subject of a winding-up petition.
 They also apply in relation to any debt owed by a debtor company, not just rent or other commercial lease liabilities.

-The measures were initially due to be in place until 30 September 2020 but were extended by The Corporate Insolvency and Governance Act 2020 (Coronavirus) (Extension of the Relevant Period) Regulations 2020 to apply until 31 December 2020.
+The measures were initially due to be in place until 30 September 2020 but have been extended several times, most recently to 30 September 2021.

 Are debtors protected from statutory demands, or other types of demand?

 There is a blanket ban on statutory demands being used for presenting winding-up petitions.
 Statutory demands served between 1 March 2020 and 30 September 2021 cannot form the basis of a winding-up petition presented at any point after 27 April 2020.